davidrhoden/davidrhoden-basic-netlify/timeline/got-robbed-april-20.md

 ---
-title: I got robbed, probably by some "cool girls"
+title: I got robbed, probably by some shady women
 date: 2020-04-20T16:00:00.000Z
 summary: they were living in a U-Haul van in front of the house; hindsight says I should have been more suspicious.
 excerpt: they were living in a U-Haul van in front of the house; hindsight says I should have been more suspicious.